-In 2017 OSW staged a major project Converging in Time at MUMA Melbourne, that comprised an exhibition, bus tour and publication, which explored connections between materiality, the shaping of territories and the various politics inscribed in place.
-This was framed through their research into the Natural Sciences Collection at Museum Victoria, employing specific specimens to explore entanglements between geology, geography, colonisation, resource extraction and philosophical thought.
-Located in a sculptural framework, their works explore complex threads that connect biological, material and geophysical processes to anthropogenic activity – outlining a ‘geo-social’ field formed through interrelated processes of ‘metabolism’ and ‘extinguishment’.
+In 2017 OSW staged a major project Converging in Time at MUMA Melbourne, that comprised an exhibition, bus tour and publication, which explored connections between materiality, the shaping of territories and the complex politics inscribed in place.
+This exploration was framed through research into the Natural Sciences Collection at Museum Victoria, employing a selection of specimens to explore entanglements between geology, geography, colonisation and resource extraction across the South Eastern region of the Australian continent.